 However, there are major philosophical implications involved in knowing or understanding.
 Is the Husserlian understanding of phenomenology achievable?
 The hermeneutical inadequacies of the eidetic vision and empathetic awareness, in ‘bracketing out’ to identify with the understandings or others worldviews, may expose naiveties offered as objective or accurate representations.

 Hay identifies religion as limiting the spiritual to the expression of doctrine and failing to address the real areas of personal spirituality.
 ‘Negative theology’ claims Wright serves orthodoxy, while the ‘heartland of faith’ for Hay, (1985:142) is prayer, meditation and contemplation.
-Through understanding a believer’s experience, Hay considers that we can over come the ‘hermeneutics of suspicion’.
-Religious education should attend to the individual experiences rather than institutional religious practice or religious truth claims.
+Through understanding a believer’s experience, Hay considers that we can overcome the ‘hermeneutics of suspicion’.
+Religious education should attend to the individual experiences rather than the institutional religious practice or religious truth claims.

 Epistemological complexities have to be overcome if the post-modern or relativist contributions are to be used.
 A relativist position affects presupposition, method and manner.
 It is not engaged in epistemological enquiry.
 This is not an issue.
 The world that we construct and the making of practical and moral judgements are the focus.
 It is based upon a social process where we construct our criteria for judging as we go along.